-The 2018 Ski for Light, Inc. Annual Event will be held from Sunday evening, January 21 through Sunday morning, January 28, 2018.
+The 2018 Ski for Light International Week will be held from Sunday evening, January 21 through Sunday morning, January 28, 2018.
 First and second year guides will need to arrive one day early, by Saturday afternoon, January 20th, for guide orientation and training.

 Getting to and From Ski for Light

 If you will be travelling to Ski for Light by air, you will want to fly into and out of the Reno-Tahoe International Airport (RNO).
-The Reno-Tahoe International Airport is only ten minutes by bus or car from the event hotel, the Nugget.
+The airport is only ten minutes by bus or car from the event hotel, the Nugget.